sherbahadurpun/html-css-js-projects/README.md

 # html-css-js-projects
-A collection of all my html, css and javascript projects.
+A repository for all my HTML, CSS and JavaScript projects